 PRESSURE COOKER MACARONI & CHEESE

-1 pound of macaroni
+- 1 pound of macaroni

-2 tablespoons butter
+- 2 tablespoons butter

-1 teaspoon hot sauce, totally optional
+- 1 teaspoon hot sauce totally optional

-1 tablespoon kosher salt
+- 1 tablespoon kosher salt

-4 cups of water
+- 4 cups water

-1 12 ounce can of evaporated milk
+- 1 12 ounce can evaporated milk

-8 ounces of sharp cheddar cheese
+- 8 ounces sharp cheddar cheese

-Optional – 1 cup or less of panko bread crumbs or crackers
+- Optional – 1 cup or less of panko bread crumbs or crackers

-Add the first six ingredients to the pressure cooker and give it a stir about.
+Add the first 6 ingredients to the pressure cooker and give it a stir about.
 Pressure on high for four minutes, using the quick release method. (don’t let the pressure come down naturally)

 Don’t strain, the pasta should be just perfect.
 Add the evaporated milk, then stir in the cheeses a little at a time until combined and melted cheesy goodness emerges.